Was Jesus created?

 While Jesus is held in high esteem by Muslims, Mormons, Jehovah’s Witnesses, and others of various theological beliefs, those groups teach that Jesus was a created being.
 It is orthodox Christianity’s affirmation of the full deity of Christ and His uncreated nature that makes Christianity unique from all other religions and philosophies.
 Various world religions may agree on some important issues such as the existence of a transcendent, objective morality and the value of a strong family life, but the answer to the question “who is Jesus Christ?” quickly separates those who adhere to biblical Christianity from those who do not.

 The early creeds of the church unequivocally teach that Jesus was not created but that He is an eternally divine Person, the Son of God.
-Muslims teach that Jesus was a human prophet who was born like anyone else.
+Muslims teach that Jesus was a virgin born human prophet, but came into existence just like everyyone else.
 Mormons, who adhere to a modern-day form of Arianism, believe that Jesus had a beginning, just as God the Father had a beginning.
 Jehovah’s Witnesses say that Jesus was the first creation of Jehovah and was originally called Michael the archangel.
 So on which side of the creator/creature divide does Jesus actually fall?
 Is Jesus a creature, and thus part of the created order, or is He, along with the Father and the Holy Spirit, the Creator of all created things?
 Is Jesus heteroousios (“of a different substance”) than the Father, as the 4th-century heretic Arius held; or are Christ and the Father homoousios (“of the same substance”), as Athanasius maintained and the Council of Nicea decreed?